 Recently, I spoke with GSC’s 3D printing operator extraordinaire, Aaron Niedermann.
 An expert on all things Markforged and HP, Aaron is my go-to source for any questions regarding the systems.
 And boy, did I have a lot.
-So much so, that I’ve actually had to split this interview up into two separate posts.
+So much so, that I’ve actually had to split this interview up into two separate posts (view part 2).
 Join us, as Aaron I talk about anything and everything HP and Markforged.

 This interview has been edited for clarity.